norwegian-geotechnical-institute/slope_rockbolt_optimisation/README.md

 Integration of Rhino/Grasshopper and Rocscience RocSlope3 for evaluation of rock block stabilities and bolting optimisation

 ## Citation/publication
-This repository is associated with a manuscript of a journal article (to be submitted to the Journal of Rock Mechanics and Geotechnical Engineering)
+This repository is associated with a manuscript of a journal article (published in the Journal of Rock Mechanics and Geotechnical Engineering)
-- **Title:** Two-stage optimisation of slope rock bolting using key block theory with force transfer and multi-objective optimisation
+- **Title:** Slope rockbolting using key block theory: Force transfer and artificial intelligence-assisted multi-objective optimisation
 - **Authors:** Jessica Ka Yi Chiu, Charlie Chunlin Li, Ole Jakob Mengshoel, Vidar Kveldsvik

 ### How to cite